segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 Two arguments are provided to the function: the `event` payload and the `settings` object.

-- The **Event** argument to the function is the [Segment Event Data] (https://segment.com/docs/connections/spec/common/#structure) payload.
+- The **event** argument to the function is the [Segment event data] (https://segment.com/docs/connections/spec/common/#structure) payload.

 > note ""
-> **Note:** Only Event Sources are supported at this time.
-Object Source data is not supported.
+> **Note:** Only Event sources are supported at this time.
+Object source data is not supported.

-- The `settings` object to the function contains user settings like `apiKey` and any [custom settings and secrets](#settings-and-secrets) that you add.
+- The `settings` argument contains user settings like `apiKey` and any [custom settings and secrets](#settings-and-secrets) that you add.

-The Functions are ["async/await" style JavaScript](https://javascript.info/async-await), and use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) in the pre-loaded `fetch` package for external requests.
+Functions use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) in the pre-loaded `fetch` package for external requests.
 This ensures seamless integration with the [Event Delivery](https://segment.com/docs/connections/event-delivery/) tab in the Segment dashboard for your destination.

 Here's a basic example of a function that POSTs the event to a "request bin" for introspection.
 You can go to [RequestBin](https://requestbin.com/) to create your own `endpoint` to experiment with.